OOPs Concepts in Java: Encapsulation, Abstraction, Inheritance, Polymorphism

 - Removing the underlying implementation details facilitates code maintenance and improves code readability.

-- In order to achieve dynamic binding, also known as late binding, where the exact method to be executed is determined at runtime, polymorphism is an essential concept.
+- To achieve dynamic binding, also known as late binding, where the exact method to be executed is determined at runtime, polymorphism is an essential concept.

 There are two types of Polymorphism, such as